 Master of Science in Business

-The Mays Business School offers a graduate program leading to the degree of Master of Science in Business (MSB).
+The Mays Business School offers a graduate program leading to the degree of Master of Science (MS) in Business.
 Enrollment in the 11-month program and related courses is restricted to students possessing a non-business undergraduate degree and less than 12 months of post-graduation work experience.

-The Mays MSB Program offers this 36 credit hour program as a single-cohort, action-based, purposely designed curriculum intended to help students develop core business acumen, cultivate leadership skills, and dynamically enhance professional marketability in an increasingly competitive job market.
+The Mays Business School offers this program as a single-cohort, action-based, purposely designed curriculum intended to help students develop core business acumen, cultivate leadership skills, and dynamically enhance professional marketability in an increasingly competitive job market.
 All core course enrollments are handled through the Mays MS Business Program Office.

-Details regarding the Mays MS Business Program curriculum may be obtained by contacting the MS Business Program Office or at http://mays.tamu.edu/ms-business.
+Details regarding the Mays MS Business Program curriculum may be obtained by visiting the MS Business Program Office or at http://mays.tamu.edu/ms-business.
 The Mays MS Business Program is a non-thesis degree for which a final oral examination is not required.
-Admission to the program is for the Summer session only.
 The program commences once annually in early summer.
+Admission to the program is in early Summer only.
 The Mays Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at all program levels.

-The degree plan must be completed and processed by the MS Business program office and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college and no later than dates announced in the OGAPS calendar of deadlines for graduation.
+The degree plan must be completed and processed by the MS Business program office and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college and no later than dates announced in the GPS calendar of deadlines for graduation.

 The course requirements for the Mays MS Business degree consists of 36 credit hours, 20 hours of which are core business courses and 16 hours of which are Business Administration (BUAD) courses.